eddiemoya/Media-Categories/readme.txt

 == Description ==

-Allows users to assign categories (or other taxonomy terms) to items in their Media Library with a clean and simplified, searchable version of the standard category meta box.
+Allows users to assign categories (or other taxonomy terms) to items in their Media Library with a clean and simplified, searchable version of the standard category meta box, as well as in a similar form in the Media Modal.
-The "Search Categories" field allows you to narrow your search for a category as you type - this functionality is not native to WordPress but is instead borrowed from Jason Corradino's
+The "Filter Categories" field allows you to narrow your search for a category as you type - this functionality is not native to WordPress but rather is derived from Jason Corradino's
 [Searchable Categories](http://wordpress.org/extend/plugins/searchable-categories/) plugin.
 If you would like to enable this feature for your posts
 [download his plugin here](http://wordpress.org/extend/plugins/searchable-categories/)

 Since WordPress 3.5 now supports attachment taxonomy, the work of adding a metabox to the attachment editor is happening entirely inside of WordPress.
 This is great, and we now have true metaboxes for taxonomy - they core team has also accepted my patches which caused several headaches for this plugin.
 Media Categories 1.5 takes advantage of the new Media Modal - with this plugin, you can now edit a images categories directly from the modal screen.
 I've also fixed some long standing bugs with the shortcode gallery functionality.

 = Updates =
+* Since version 1.6 : Supports WordPress 3.8.x * Reintroduces the category filter on metaboxes * Adds drowndown filters in the Media Library * Gallery Shortcode now accepts multiple terms.
 * Since version 1.5 : Supports the new WordPress 3.5 by adding the metabox to the new Media Modal.
 Also fixed bugs in the gallery shorcode behavior.
 All while still supporting 3.3.x - 3.4.x
 * Since version 1.4 : This plugin allows for **multiple metaboxes** to be created for any number of taxonomies.
 * Since version 1.3 : A **filter** has been added to allow developers to modify which taxonomy is being used.
 See 'Other Notes' > 'Taxonomy Filter Usage' for details